Social & Community Infrastructure

 Community Development and Placemaking – a Best Practice Model summarises the findings of these two research studies.
 Both studies (1) researched best practice in place-making and community development and (2) tested its conclusions with a wide range of stakeholders (residents, town, parish and district councillors, Local Authority officers and VCSE organisations).

 There is no one-size-fits-all approach to building thriving, socially cohesive and self-sustaining communities.
 Different locations will have different development pressures and challenges.

 However, CFO believes that a place-making approach based on the principles and recommendations set out in the report offers the best chance for new communities to flourish.
 These recommendations are underpinned by evidence and supported by those we have consulted.
 They build on the good practice already underway in Oxfordshire.
 At their heart, they aim to engage communities as fully as possible in the planning and development of new neighbourhoods.

 We cannot build thousands of new homes on the edges of towns and village and expect thriving communities to just emerge.
 These places need to be supported and nurtured.

-To this end, CFO is working on a Placemaking Charter for Oxfordshire.
+To support this aspiration, CFO has drafted a Placemaking Charter for Oxfordshire.